lucas-riedlshah/compsci235-assignment2/README.md

 ## Description

 This project was created during my time at the University of Auckland.
-I have shared it here to demonstrate some of my knowledge with Python and Flask.
+I have shared it here to demonstrate some of my knowledge with Python, SQL and Flask.

 ## Python version